Coronavirus – cycle training

 We offer a variety of free cycle skills activities for people who live, work or study in Hackney.
 Cycling is a healthy, low cost, environmentally friendly way to travel, as well as to keep fit.
 Skills sessions are available 7 days a week, and can be arranged at a time and place to suit you.
+The training is delivered by our contractors Cycle Confident Ltd.

 Learn to cycle